 (Portuguese edition) We’ve all heard the expression: “That’s harder than finding a needle in a haystack!”.
 But who said that finding a needle in a haystack is all that hard?
 This book proves that many things which seem to be difficult (and there are many of them!) can be, after all, way easier than we […]

 (Portuguese edition) A tree is waiting, hopeful.
 What is she waiting for?
 For the right day to release her seeds.
 A day that is just right, a day that is the day!
 This day arrives, but the adventure is just getting started… Because, if we do the Maths, how many seeds off the one hundred […]

 (Portuguese edition) Free drawing looks like a colouring book (and nobody’s saying otherwise…), but here, the drawing is free and it’s not mandatory to start painting immediately!
 The reader cannot miss this walk through the world of drawing and color, of plants and pigments, dots and lines, light and shadow.
 Pencil-boy, our guide, is already […]

-(Portuguese edition) What is the best week of the year to see the ladybugs awakening?
+(Portuguese edition) What’s the best week of the year to see the ladybugs awakening?
 And when can we see the first swallows?
-What is the best time to listen to the night singing of a nightingale?
-And to listen to the deer’s’ roar?
-If I want to set up a nest box, when should […]
+What’s the best time to listen to the night singing of a nightingale?
+And to listen to the deer’s roar?
+If I wanted to set up a nest box, when should I do […]

 (Portuguese edition) In Ancient times it was believed that the organ responsible for our thoughts and emotions was the heart.
 Today we know that all we are – thoughts, emotions, decisions, ideas – happens inside the brain, in a continuous conversation with the rest of our body.
 But how does a thought begin?
 How does […]